hanlin487/ECS150p2-User-Level-Thread-Library/REPORT.md

 ### Thread Functionality

+Prechecking conditions are included in thread functions that return 0 on
+sucess or -1 on failure due to errors with memory allocation or context
+creation.
+More details in the header files.

 - An additional `createThread()` function is implemented along with the
 `uthread_create()` function in order to take care of the memory allocation for
 the thread as well as it's context; the state is set to *READY* and the stack